shakhmin/App-Growth-Engine-iOS-SDK/README.md

 # App Growth Engine for iOS

 Hook Mobile has developed a unique offering for Mobile app developers ­ App Growth Engine SDK.
-The SDK supports both iOS and Android mobile.
-The SDK will assist in user authentication during registration and help promote app sharing via Hookąs device discovery platform without the need to add or implement any middleware solutions to your current environment.
+The SDK supports both iOS and Android(comming soon).
+The SDK will assist in user authentication during registration and help promote app sharing via Hook's device discovery platform without the need to add or implement any middleware solutions to your current environment.

 # Create an account and a key for your app